DavidSlaughter/Wuu2/README.md

 # Wuu2

-A short program that generates a random adjective, color, and animal name, for greeting someone with.
+A short program that generates a random adjective, color, and animal name, for greeting someone with. (just a fun little project for learning weighted probability).

 Uses classes, weighted probability (Mersenne Twister), many data types such as strings and booleans, and SFML (Standard Fast Media Library).